 NJ State temporary disability benefits are mandated for private workers.
 Residency in the state does not automatically qualify you for the program – an important distinction that many people discover only after they become disabled.
 Some may be eligible through a voluntary plan,

 Many state residents are eligible.
 Some are required to participate by law, while others may participate voluntarily.
-Those not required to participate include: Government workers: Federal, State, County, and Municipal employees are not required to participate.
+Those not required to participate include Government workers, Federal, State, County, and Municipal employees.
 Many government employers elect to participate on a voluntary basis, so check with your employer.

 Each school system can choose to become a “covered employer” and require that all teachers participate.
 Teachers can contact their union representative to negotiate this entitlement.